Doubts emerge about Trump pick for US intelligence chief

 Rep. John Ratcliffe is also known as a Trump loyalist, which makes his lack of relevant experience even more striking at a time when current and former government officials expect Russia to interfere in the 2020 presidential election just as it did in unprecedented fashion when Trump first ran.

-“Ratcliffe comes to the job with the least national security experience and the most partisan political experience of any previous director of national intelligence,” said Mike Morell, a former acting CIA director who now hosts the “Intelligence Matters” podcast.
+“Ratcliffe comes to the job with the least national security experience and the most partisan political experience of any previous director of national intelligence,” said Michael Morell, a former acting CIA director who now hosts the “Intelligence Matters” podcast.

-The director of national intelligence has oversight of the nation’s 17 intelligence agencies.
-If confirmed, Ratcliffe would be the principal intelligence adviser to Trump, who has appeared determined to surround himself with vocal protectors and defenders even in national security positions that haven’t historically been perceived as overtly partisan.
+The director of national intelligence has oversight of the nation’s 17 intelligence agencies, a significant job touching all corners of national security policymaking.
+If confirmed, Ratcliffe would be the principal intelligence adviser to Trump, who has appeared determined to surround himself with protectors and defenders even in national security positions that haven’t historically been perceived as overtly partisan.

-It is unclear, for instance, what experience he will bring in helping thwart foreign government efforts to interfere in American politics.
-Also unknown is whether skepticism he has voiced in Congress about special counsel Robert Mueller’s Russia investigation into ties between Russia and the Trump campaign will affect his response to any foreign influence or cyberattacks on campaigns.
+It is unclear what specific experience Ratcliffe will bring in helping thwart foreign government efforts to interfere in American politics.
+Also unknown is whether skepticism he has voiced in Congress about special counsel Robert Mueller’s investigation into ties between Russia and the Trump campaign will affect his preparation for, or response to, any foreign influence or cyberattacks on campaigns.

 Ratcliffe, who was among the most aggressive Republican questioners of Mueller at public hearings last week, would replace outgoing director Dan Coats at a time of broader reshuffling within the national security leadership structure.

-The selection comes two months after Trump empowered another ally , Attorney General William Barr, to declassify intelligence collected by other agencies, including the CIA, as part of the Russia investigation.
+The selection comes months after Trump empowered another ally, Attorney General William Barr, to disclose still-secret intelligence collected by other agencies, including the CIA, during the Russia investigation.
 Ratcliffe has made clear his skepticism of that investigation and his belief that Trump was treated improperly by investigators, saying in a talk show appearance Sunday that it was time to move on from discussion of impeachment.

 “It’s a moment when Donald Trump can deepen his personal stranglehold over the intelligence function and knock out any voices of dissent to his particular world view,” said Democratic Rep. Jamie Raskin of Maryland.
 “That’s a scary thing for the country.”

-Coats, who will step down next month, was publicly steadfast about his conviction that Russia had interfered in the election even in the face of the president’s ambivalence.
-He appeared to scoff when told in an interview last year that Trump had invited Putin to Washington.
+He was publicly steadfast about his conviction that Russia had interfered in the election even in the face of the president’s ambivalence.
+He appeared to scoff when told in an interview that Trump had invited Putin to Washington.
 In his resignation letter, he cited as an accomplishment the appointment of an election security executive “to support the whole-of-government effort to address threats against our election.”

 Tensions with Trump notwithstanding, Coats did bring to the job decades of Washington experience, including lengthy stints as an Indiana congressman and U.S. ambassador to Germany.
 His predecessor in the Obama administration, James Clapper, spent decades in the military and in intelligence, including as director of the Defense Intelligence Agency.